tatuas/AndroidHttpPost/README.md

-AndroidHttpPost
+AndroidHttpRequest
 ========================

-This is an android http post sample class.
+This is an android http request sample class.